Carbon Offset: What does it mean?

 - Heating your home or water for a shower

 Your carbon footprint measures the impact your actions and decisions have on the environment.
 This is done by adding up the carbon emissions caused by everything you do, eat, buy and throw away.
-Your carbon footprint is measured in tons of carbon dioxide (CO2) released into the environment due to your actions.
+Your carbon footprint is measured in tonnes of carbon dioxide (CO2) released into the environment due to your actions.

 Carbon offset is an initiative that gives households and businesses the opportunity to back environmentally-friendly infrastructure projects in order to compensate for the carbon emissions they are responsible for.